 For me, it’s the tension between not wanting to be backpacker anymore and the desire to hold on to all I know.

 If I’m not nomadic, if I’m not a backpacker, what am I?
-For the last 6 years, constant travel has been my life.
-It has been who I am and what I do.
+For the last six years, constant travel has been my life.
+It’s been who I am and what I do.
 Everything before was just prologue.
-I once said I would never stop traveling and I never plan to.
+I once said I would never stop traveling, and I never plan to.
 I love it too much.
 Constant travel is in some ways all I know.
-I feel like I‘m walking away from a marriage and how does one just throw away a relationship?
+I feel like I‘m walking away from a marriage, and how does one just throw away a relationship?

 But when I try to break away, I get sad.
 I don’t want to give it up.
 I may not love it as much as I did, but I don’t hate it.
 I really do love meeting people, staying in hostels, exploring the world, and staying out until sunrise in some new land.
-But I feel like I’m the employee who no longer has the passion for the job—but still couldn’t imagine life without it.
+But I feel like the employee who no longer has passion for the job—but still can‘t imagine life without it.

-And sitting around hostels, observing wide-eyed travelers fresh on the road, I’m constantly reminded what I’m missing out on and it makes me miss it even more.
+And sitting around hostels observing wide-eyed travelers fresh on the road, I’m constantly reminded of what I’m missing out on, and it makes me miss it even more.
 For all the talk about never chasing travel ghosts, I find myself chasing them everyday.

-But what you’ve seen over the last year—the perceived negativity—has been, I am sad to say, my inner conflict between wanting to settle down and staying a backpacker and that conflict has emerged in my writings as that of a jaded traveler.
+But what you’ve seen over the last year—the perceived negativity—has been, I’m sad to say, my inner conflict between wanting to settle down and staying a backpacker, and that conflict has emerged in my writings as that of a jaded traveler.

 I was never trying to be negative in my writing.
-While my goal is to always be honest about travel because there are bad days on the road – days where nothing goes right and all you want to do is go back to what’s familiar.
-Life on the road is like life everywhere—there is good and bad.
+My goal is to always be honest about travel because there are bad days on the road, days where nothing goes right and all you want to do is go back to what’s familiar.
+Life on the road is like life everywhere—there‘s good and bad.

 I did what I needed to do with backpacking years ago.
-My journey around the world was ready to move forward to its logical next step – to become semi-nomadic.
+My journey around the world was ready to move forward to its logical next step: to become semi-nomadic.
 But it’s hard to change.
-Just as hard as it is to break out of the mold and jump out into the road, so too is it hard to settle back down into a routine.
+Just as it‘s hard to break out of the mold and jump out onto the road, it‘s hard to settle back down into a routine.

-And I guess there is nothing about that to be jaded about.
+And I guess there’s nothing about that to be jaded about.
 I suspect that turmoil and negativity you’ve noticed will evaporate out of my writing as I enjoy this new path unfolding before me.